tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_the_door_locked_Last_night_I_got_curious_and_found_out_why.md

 To Rowan’s plate filled with a red mush of blended whatever.

 And whatever the fuck Kaz was sticking his fingers in.
 “This isn’t what it looks like.”
 Kaz finished for her.
-He stood up and seemed calmer than the others.
+He stood up,  seeming calmer than the others.

 Rowan was staring at me.
 His raybans pinned back dark curls, and his eyes didn’t seem angry or even fazed that I was seeing this.
 They only regarded me with amusement.
 He looked torn whether to continue chewing on my flesh or try and explain.

 “Nin.”
 Immie jumped up.
-“Nin, we can explain.”
+“We can explain.”
 She whispered.
 “Or.. or we can’t explain right now, but if you just let us—”

 “Let us what?”
 Rowan scoffed.
 “Explain?
 Yeah, we’re way past that point.
 Do you want to try explaining café de Nin?”